lopsandrea/physical-semantic-web/android/OwlEditor/README.md

 The *OWLEditor* library was developed as an Android module in order to be easily integrated as dependency within a  project following these steps:

 - Clone or download the repository
-- Edit the *settings.gradle* file to include the Physical Web Collection library into your gradle project
+- Edit the *settings.gradle* file to include the OWLEditor library into your gradle project

 ```
 include ':owleditor'